KaneG9/Note_App/README.md

   * Adds new notes to our list
   * Displays content of a note when clicked on
   * Returns to main page with back button
+* Created local storage so notes are not lost on page refresh
+  * Note container is stored using JSON.stringify()
+  * The container is retrieved using JSON.parse() then the class object is rebuild from the result along with the note class objects
+  * The container is loaded and saved after every action
+* Added emojification to webpage
+  * Web page converts emoji codes to emojis using the [emojify API](https://makers-emojify.herokuapp.com/) (API is slightly broken)
 ## Testing

 We created a new testing framework with the following matchers: